-Expanding your distribution channels can be an effective tool to increase your business.
-These are some advantages to broader distribution channels:
+Expanding your distribution channels can be an effective way to increase your business.
+These are some advantages of broader distribution channels:

 Types of distribution channels

-Take advantage of the marketing and advertising power of existing retailers by placing your product with them.
+Take advantage of the marketing and advertising power of existing retailers by selling your product through them.
 Depending on your product, the best option for this type of distribution channel may be specialty stores or department stores so consumers can see and test the product in person before they buy it.

 If you manufacture your own products, wholesalers may be an ideal choice to broaden your product base.
-The advantages of this distribution method are many: Wholesalers buy in bulk, which increases your bottom line and reduces your storage needs, and they often have transportation networks in place, which relieves you of the cost and hassles of moving your products.
+There are advantages of this distribution method: Wholesalers buy in bulk, which increases your bottom line and reduces your storage needs, and they often have transportation networks in place, which relieves you of the cost and hassles of moving your products.

-Consider hiring sales reps to widen your reach.
+Consider hiring sales representatives to widen your reach.
 Sales reps can reach out to consumers and businesses directly, conducting outreach on behalf of a business.
 By choosing reps who work independently, you can avoid the costs associated with opening additional offices in targeted areas.

-This can open up your products and services to a local, regional, national or even global audience.
-You can use common tools – such as flyers, brochures and postcards are common tools to open up direct mail channels, or you can try to get your product placed in a big-name catalog.
+Marketing directly to customers can open up your products and services to a local, regional, national or even global audience.
+You can use common tools – such as flyers, brochures and postcards – to open up direct mail channels, or you can try to get your product placed in a big-name catalog.

 Opening up a telemarketing distribution channel can give you access to consumers nationwide without the expense of opening retail locations.
 Telemarketing requires trained staff, however, which can raise costs.

 International markets can offer higher profit margins and big growth.
 However, they can come with significant cultural barriers and bureaucratic hassles, according to the International Trade Administration.
 Consider the following tips if you use international distribution channels:

-- There's no magical solution.
+- Customize your strategy.
 The best channels for your company depend on your market, your product and what your competitors are doing.

 - Automate.
-More channels mean more administrative details to juggle, so ease the load by automating processes as much as possible.
+More channels mean more administrative details to juggle, so ease the load and financial burden by automating processes as much as possible.

-- Consider cultural issues when going overseas.
-China and India are high-growth markets, but they also come with cultural differences that could present obstacles.
+- Consider cultural issues.
+For example, China and India are high-growth markets, but they also come with cultural differences that could present obstacles.

-- Big-box retailers have pros and cons.
-Chains like Walmart, Target and Best Buy can be your ticket to the big time, but they’re also notorious for playing hardball with vendors.
+Big-box retailers have pros and cons.
+Chains such as Walmart, Target and Best Buy can be your ticket to the big time, but they’re also notorious for playing hardball with vendors.
 They’ll look for any chance to penalize you for mistakes, such as an incomplete bill of lading or an inaccurate UPC code.